Reinoptland/picture-explorer-routing/plan.md

 - Routing

-  - Component (Detail Page)
+  - X Component (Detail Page)
-  - We need a Route (dynamic route, with :pictureId)
+  - X We need a Route (dynamic route, with :pictureId)
   - A Link for every picture to navigate to detail page for that picture

 - Figure out which picture we need to display